-Find Your Story and Let It Work For You
+Find Your Community Story & Let It Work For You

-We help people find their stories and we can find your story for you, too.
+We help communities find their stories and we can help you find your story, too.

 Our clients are thought leaders with the courage and foresight to take a deep look at who they are in order to create the future they want to see.

-5. Legacy-sharers, sense-makers, and documentarians.
-You need a writing partner with both empathy and project management abilities.
+3. Legacy-sharers, sense-makers, and documentarians.
+You need a thought partner with insight, empathy, and project management abilities.

 Is this anything like your story?